planetlabs/staccato/README.md

 staccato.es.scheme | http | The scheme to be used for connection to Elasticsearch staccato.es.host | localhost | The hostname of the Elasticsearch aggregationService staccato.es.port | 9200 | The Elasticsearch aggregationService port
-staccato.es.number-of-shards | 2 | The number of shards to be used for Elasticsearch
-staccato.es.number-of-replicas | 0 | The number of Elasticsearch replicas
-staccato.es.max-reconnection-attempts | 10 | The number of reconnection attempts to the Elasticsearch aggregationService
-staccato.es.rest-client-max-connections-total | 200 | The Elasticsearch client threadpool size.
-This is the maximum number of connections a single STAC instance may have open to Elasticsearch. staccato.es.rest-client-max-connections-per-route | 200 | The maximum number of Elasticsearch client connections per route. staccato.es.rest-client-max-retry-timeout-millis | 60000 | The Elasticsearch client timeout value in milliseconds. staccato.fields.script.add-script-template | | The template script to be used for adding field IDs to an imagery item's `properties.imagery:fieldIds` staccato.fields.script.delete-script-template | | The template script to be used for removing field IDs from an imagery item's `properties.imagery:fieldIds` staccato.grpc.port | 9999 | The listening port for incoming gRPC requests staccato.links.self.scheme | http | The scheme to be used when building self links for items staccato.links.self.host | localhost | The host to be used when building self links for items staccato.links.self.port | 8080 | The port to be used when building self links for items
+staccato.es.number-of-shards | 5 | The number of shards used when auto-initializing an Elasticsearch index staccato.es.number-of-replicas | 0 | The number of replicas used when auto-initializing an Elasticsearch index staccato.es.type | _doc | The Elasticsearch document type.
+It is not recommended to change this from it's default value as "_doc" will be the only value supported in ES7 staccato.es.max-reconnection-attempts | 10 | The number of reconnection attempts to the Elasticsearch aggregationService staccato.es.rest-client-max-connections-total | 200 | The Elasticsearch client threadpool size.
+This is the maximum number of connections a single STAC instance may have open to Elasticsearch. staccato.es.rest-client-max-connections-per-route | 200 | The maximum number of Elasticsearch client connections per route. staccato.es.rest-client-max-retry-timeout-millis | 60000 | The Elasticsearch client timeout value in milliseconds. staccato.links.self.scheme | http | The scheme to be used when building self links for items staccato.links.self.host | localhost | The host to be used when building self links for items staccato.links.self.port | 8080 | The port to be used when building self links for items